Bayesian decomposition using Besov priors: Besov decomposition

 When the prior strength parameters $\lambda_{g}$ and $\lambda_{h}$ are fixed, we use the No-U-Turn sampler (NUTS)~\cite{Hoffman2014} to sample from the posterior distribution in \eqref{eq:Posterior_1}.
 NUTS is a Hamiltonian Markov chain Monte Carlo method with automatic adaptive step size control, which usually makes it efficient and eliminates the need for manual tuning of the sampler.
 The negative log posterior of \eqref{eq:Posterior_1} is almost everywhere differentiable for all choices of prior parameters $s_{g}, s_{h}>0$ and $p_{g}, p_{h}\in [1,\infty)$, which makes NUTS applicable in this setting.

 In decomposition problems, the results strongly depend on the strength parameters $\lambda_g$ and $\lambda_h$, which define the balance between two components.
 The choice of the strength parameters is crucial and challenging.
 Under Bayesian statistics, we can introduce a hierarchical model to incorporate both parameters as unknown random variables, called hyperparameters, in the posterior\footnote{The model is derived in \ref{sec:gibbs-sampl-hier}.
-For numerical experiments, see Figures~\ref{fig:Decomp_deconv_besov_param} and \ref{fig:Decomp_deconv_besov_x}.}.
+For numerical experiments, see Figs.~\ref{fig:Decomp_deconv_besov_param} and~\ref{fig:Decomp_deconv_besov_x}.}.
 Unfortunately, even when the two priors are constructed from structurally different wavelets, the resulting hierarchical model suffers from an identifiability problem.
 In general, two wavelet bases have high mutual coherence defined as the maximum absolute value of the inner product between two wavelet functions from different bases \cite{MR1963681}.
 In particular, we see a large coherence between scaling functions and other low-frequency wavelets from the different bases.
 This high mutual coherence leads to a lack of identifiability in the posterior distribution.
 When the strength parameters are considered as random variables, it becomes difficult to distinguish the contributions between two Besov priors, as they can represent similar features in the unknown.
 This lack of identifiability can result in a multimodal posterior, as different parameter choices may cause different priors to dominate the reconstruction.
 Sampling from multimodal posteriors is a well-known challenge for Gibbs sampling and Markov chain Monte Carlo methods in general, and addressing it is beyond the scope of this paper.
 The identifiability issues are numerically illustrated in Section~\ref{sec:numer-exper}.

-To overcome this issue, we abandon the Besov prior for the piecewise constant component and instead place a hierarchical Gaussian prior on the discrete gradient.
-This change enforces sparsity in the physical domain rather than in the wavelet domain and helps mitigate coherence issues between the representation systems underlying the two priors.
+To address this issue, we replace the Besov prior for the piecewise constant component with a hierarchical Gaussian prior on the discrete gradient.
+The hierarchical Gaussian prior, through its sparsity-promoting hyperprior, shrinks most discrete gradients towards zero but allows occasional jumps.
+As a result, even though the gradient and wavelet systems are not strictly incoherent, the strength of the sparsity enforces a clearer distinction between the two representations.